March Madness Advertising: Your Final Four Strategies for Success

 View this post on Instagram

-A 30-second spot during a Final Four game is up to $2 million, with total ad spends above $1 billion.
+A 30-second spot during a Final Four game is up to $2.2 to $2.3 million, with total ad spends above $1 billion.
 That’s a lot of nachos and beer money!

 In the first two days of March Madness, related conversations reached over 576,000 engagements and 1.57 billion impressions on Twitter.